sspitz14/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-1. Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
+- Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
-1. Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?

   - This time, you will have to compute the average steps in each 5-minute interval (interval column in the data frame)
   - Each date will have 288 5-minute intervals.
 You will need to compute the average number of steps (across all days) for each of these intervals.
   - The resulting data frame will have 288 rows with each row representing one 5-minute interval.
   - Plot the data with the interval on the x-axis and the average steps of each interval on the y-axis.
-- See the reference plot on the PA1 instructions.

 ```r
 # roll up the data to the 5-minute interval level, averaging steps across